Weekend in DUISBURG – Steel And Style in Germany’s Ruhr Area

 There was a lot going on in Duisburg in 2010.
 The region was awarded the European Capital of Culture, honoring the change from Europe’s legendary coal and steel region to a new type of polycentric cultural metropolis.
 Change through culture – culture through change was the somewhat awkward title of the concept of modernization and cultural reinvention.
 Although Essen received this title on behalf of the 53 cities of the Ruhr Regional Association, Duisburg celebrated by adding some outstanding artistic facilities to its portfolio.

-One of them being the DKM Museum, located just around the corner from the Lehmbruck museum.
+One of them being the DKM Museum, located just around the corner from the Lehmbruck Museum.

 The DKM Foundation was established by the art collectors Dirk Krämer and Klaus Maas in 1999.
 Their initials form the abbreviation DKM.